Everything you need to know about meter certification

-Just like food, each electricity and gas meter is given a ‘best before’ date when it’s manufactured.
-In the industry it’s called a certification date, and is set by the Office for Product Safety and Standards (the OPSS).
+Just like food, each electricity meter is given a ‘best before’ date when it’s manufactured.
+This is called a certification date which is set by the Office for Product Safety and Standards (OPSS).
 Once a meter has passed its certification date, we need to replace it.
 This ensures the energy you use is always measured accurately to the levels specified by the OPSS.

-I’ve been told my meters need replacing, what now?
+I’ve been told my meter needs replacing, what now?

-You'll find a booking link in the email we sent notifying you that your meters need replacing.
+You'll find a booking link in the email we sent notifying you that your meter needs replacing.
 Simply book your meter upgrade for a date and time that suits you - the install's a breeze; our friendly engineer will be with you for about an hour per fuel.

 Why should I replace my meter?